 Jung's Methods in Psychotherapy

-the Freud's one, as he often admitted.
-In rare cases, when Freudian approach of the psyche is not sufficient, Jung would apply also other methods that should guide the
+Jung's method follows the Freud's one, as he often admitted.
+In very rare cases, when the Freud's method is not sufficient, Jung would apply also a complementary method that should guide the

 This confrontation aims at the assimilation of the archetypal

 Free Associations Test

 asked to answer to the inducted words pronounced by the analyst with any word that comes to his mind.
 The response time can be an indicator of the activated unconscious complexes.
 Further

 .
-But he later added several new concepts, such as amplification of dream content, the idea that the dream brings a compensation to the one-sided individual ego, and
+But he later added several new concepts, such as the amplification of dream content, the idea that the dream brings a compensation to the one-sided individual ego, and

 its finality that aims at the the psychic wholeness.
 Learn more...

 Jung invited his patients to let all the things flow in their mind.

-That is, the inner fantasies must flow freely but the patient must proceed not as a detached and contemplative viewer, nor as a psychotherapist, but as an actor that takes part in his/her fantasies,
+That is, the inner fantasies must flow freely while the patient must proceed not as a detached and contemplative viewer, nor as a psychotherapist, but as an actor that takes part in his/her fantasies,

 A large part of dream interpretation technique at Jung consists in symbol analysis.
 It aims at the integration of the unconscious

 and other such activities

-may lead one to explore and manifest his/her own unconscious contents.
-In painting one may express a visual representation of the psychic wholeness.
+may lead one to explore and manifest his unconscious feelings and images.
+In painting one may express a visual representation of the wholeness.
 Also in building, one may relieve his inner creative